nushell/nushell.github.io/lang-guide/lang-guide.md

 The error annotation  can be used to type a custom command parameter, or the command's return type.
 It cannot be used to type either a mutable or innutable variable nor the input type for a custom command.
-Although, this effectly has no effect.
+But doing so has no effect.

 This code snippet shows how to detect the error data type from within Nushell: